-B = Number of unknotted bales counted in entire test field

-A= Total number of bales counted in entire test field

 6.2.7.4 Pick-up loss rate

 The ratio of straw/hay mass left behind by pick-up unit to the swath mass in the length to be picked up is called pick-up loss rate.
 Measure four round trips, (take 10 m at random in each trip) and weigh the swath (a row or line of straw/hay) in this area, then collect and weigh the straw/hay (with a length of over one third of average grass length) left behind.
-Pick-up loss rate is calculated according to the formula (3)
+Pick-up loss rate is calculated according to the formula (3):

-Sj = GjGt+ Gj ×100 (3)
+Sj = GjGt ×100 …(3)

-Where:
+where